 Inhibition

-In the Alexander technique, ‘inhibition’ is used in the scientific or physiological sense.
-It is about stopping over-quick habitual reflex activity.
+The term ‘inhibition’ is used in the Alexander technique in the scientific or physiological sense.
+It is about stopping, particularly about stopping over-quick habitual reflex activity.

-In another sense, inhibition is, as FM Alexander said, “the act of refusing to respond to the primary desire to gain an end”.
+FM Alexander explained inhibition as “the act of refusing to respond to the primary desire to gain an end”.
 That is, inhibition is the act of refusing to respond automatically and habitually to any stimulus to ‘do’ or to achieve a particular end or goal.

 Inhibiting, or stopping, allows a person a moment’s pause, in which to consciously choose whether or not to respond to a stimulus, and if so, how to respond.
-The choice to stop our automatic habitual responses – whether thoughts, actions, or behaviour – allows the possibility of choice and leaves the way open for change.
+Stopping our automatic habitual responses – whether thoughts, actions, or habitual postural behaviour – allows the possibility of real choice and leaves the way open for change.
+It clears the way for a new, more consciously chosen response and constructive action to occur.

 Alexander saw inhibition as crucial because, “As long as the brain is preoccupied with the projection of messages which result in bringing about our habitual manner of use, there is little chance of breaking the vicious circle of the associated reflex activity in ‘doing’.”